mfkimbell/kubernetes-docker-ansible-notes/README.md

 ### Service Mesh

+* The service mesh is typically implemented as a scalable set of network proxies deployed alongside application code (a pattern sometimes called a **sidecar**).
+These proxies handle the communication between the microservices and also act as a point at which the service mesh features can be introduced.
+The proxies comprise the service mesh’s data plane, and are controlled as a whole by its control plane.

 <img width="769" alt="Screenshot 2025-02-19 at 6 24 22 PM" src="https://github.com/user-attachments/assets/279cc53d-e65e-436d-8415-071b59aaa5af" />

 * **Istio** or **Linkerd** (“linker-dee”) for example